Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Introduction

 \section{Introduction}

-Relation extraction aims to extract entity-relation triplets ($h, r, t$) from plain text, e.g., in the triplet \textit{(Obama, graduate\_from, Columbia University)}, \textit{Obama} and \textit{Columbia University} are the head and tail entities appearing in the text, and \textit{graduate\_from} is the relation between these two entities.
-For supervised relation extraction, early studies focus on pipeline methods, which use a named entity tagger to extract entities first, then classify the relations of entity pairs.
+Relation extraction aims to extract entity-relation triplets ($h, r, t$) from plain text.
+For example, in the triplet \textit{(Obama, graduate\_from, Columbia University)}, \textit{Obama} and \textit{Columbia University} are the head and tail entities appearing in the text, and \textit{graduate\_from} is the relation between these two entities.
+For supervised relation extraction, early studies focus on pipeline methods, which use an entity extractor to extract entities, and then classify the relations of entity pairs.
 These methods ignore the intrinsic interactions between these two subtasks and propagate classification errors through the tasks.
 Jointly entity and relation extraction (\textsc{JERE}) considers the subtask interaction \cite{Roth2004,Ji2005a,Ji2005b,yu-lam-2010-jointly,riedel2010modeling,Sil2013,li2014constructing,li-ji-2014-incremental,Durrett2014,miwa-sasaki-2014-modeling,lu-roth-2015-joint,yang-mitchell-2016-joint,kirschnick-etal-2016-jedi,miwa-bansal-2016-end,gupta-etal-2016-table,limb} , but they mainly exploit feature-based system or multi-task neural network, which can not capture inter-triplet dependency.

 NovelTagging \cite{zheng-etal-2017-joint} integrates these two subtasks into one sequence labeling process, which assigns a single entity-relation tag to each token; when a token belongs to multiple relations, the prediction results will be incomplete.
-Instead of sequence labeling, Sequence-to-Sequence (Seq2Seq) models are able to generate an entity multiple times, thus multiple relations can be assigned to one entity, which solves the problem naturally \cite{zeng-etal-2018-extracting,zeng2019copymtl,zeng-etal-2019-learning,nayak2019effective}.
-Specifically, all existing Seq2Seq models predefine a sequential order to the target triplets, e.g. triplet alphabetical order, and then decode the triplet sequence according to the order autoregressively, which means the current triplet prediction relies on the previous output.
+Instead of sequence labeling, Sequence-to-Sequence (Seq2Seq) models \cite{cho-etal-2014-learning} are able to extract an entity multiple times, thus multiple relations can be assigned to one entity, which solves the problem naturally \cite{zeng-etal-2018-extracting,zeng2019copymtl,zeng-etal-2019-learning,nayak2019effective}.
+Specifically, all existing Seq2Seq models pre-define a sequential order for the target triplets, e.g. triplet alphabetical order, and then decode the triplet sequence according to the order autoregressively, which means the current triplet prediction relies on the previous output.
 For exmaple, in Figure \ref{fig:intro}, the triplet list is flattened to \textit{[Obama]-[graduate\_from]-[Columbia University]-[Obama]-[graduate\_from]-[Harvard Law School]...}

 However, the autoregressive decoding of the Seq2Seq models introduces exposure bias problem which may severely reduce the performance.
 Exposure bias refers to the discrepancy between training and testing phases of the decoding process \cite{ranzato2015sequence}.
 In the training phase, the current triplet prediction relies on the gold-standard labels of the previous triplets, while in the testing phase, the current triplet prediction relies on the model prediction of the previous triplets, which can be different from the gold-standard labels.
 As a result, in the test phase, a skewed prediction will further deviate the predictions of the follow-up triplets; if the decoding length is large, the discrepancy from the gold-standard labels would be further accumulated.
 Such accumulated discrepancy may decrease the performance especially in predicting longer sequences, i.e., multi-triplet prediction.